Jesus Is the One (I Got Depression)

-"Jesus Is the One (I Got Depression)" is a 2019 comedy hip hop song with rap vocals from Zack Fox and produced by Kenny Beats.
+"Jesus Is the One (I Got Depression)" is a 2019 comedy hip-hop song by Zack Fox and produced by Kenny Beats.
 Created in a freestyle rap session, the song went viral and has amassed 51.3 million streams in the United States on Spotify, topping the platform's US Viral Chart.

 Composition

 "Jesus Is the One (I Got Depression)" is the second collaboration between Fox and Kenny Beats after their 2018 song "Square Up".
 The song was produced on the fifth episode of Kenny Beats' YouTube series The Cave, where he invites rappers into the studio to record a freestyle rap and creates an instrumental to go with it.
 On this episode, Fox requested "a beat that sound[s] like Runescape mixed with Jodeci mixed with almond milk mixed with domestic violence...
 Make me a pro-lifer beat.
 Make me a Bernie bro beat.
 Make me a post-9/11, pre-death of Whitney Houston-style beat."
 While rapping, Fox pulls down his pants and wears a top hat and wrap-around sunglasses.
 His lyrics are equally as bizarre and nonsensical: Fox says people with mental illnesses should "turn up", preemptively mourns the death of Betty White (as he knows "it's coming up" – she would pass away about two and a half years later), calls to free Palestine and Tay-K, and more.